 What To Serve with Chicken and Dumpling Casserole?

 I like to serve this casserole with a side salad.
-My favorite is a tomato, cucumber, and onion salad with citrus dressing, but caesar or tossed salads work perfectly.
+My favorite is Tomato Cucumber Onion Salad, but Caesar or tossed salads work perfectly as well.

 The acidity in the dressings balances the creaminess of the casserole perfectly.